syncfusion-content/maui-docs/MAUI/Cartesian-Charts/Annotation.md

 ## Displaying axis label for vertical and horizontal line annotations

 The [VerticalLineAnnotation]() and [HorizontalLineAnnotation]() display the axis labels where the line is placed.
+The [ShowAxisLabel]() property is used to show or hide the axis’s label.
 This feature can be enabled by setting the [ShowAxisLabel]() property to true, as shown in the code snippet below:

 {% tabs %}